-This article looks at the various reasons a person might feel gas pain in their chest.
-It also discusses symptoms, treatments, and home remedies.
+This article looks at the various causes of gas pain in the chest, including symptoms, treatments, and home remedies.

-People often describe gas pain in the chest as a tightness or discomfort in the chest area.
-As well as the pain, there may be a slight burning or stabbing sensation.
-The pain may also move to the abdomen.
+People may describe gas pain in the chest as a tightness or discomfort in the chest area.
+There may be a slight burning or stabbing sensation, and the pain may move to the abdomen.

-Other symptoms of gas pain in the chest may vary in each case, depending on the cause, but can include:
+Other symptoms of gas pain in the chest may vary depending on the cause but can include:

-The sensation of gas pain can be worrying, as it may be difficult to tell apart from heart-related pains, such as those of a heart attack.
+The sensation of gas pain can be worrying, as it may feel similar to heart-related pains, such as heart attack symptoms.

-The following symptoms may suggest that chest pain is related to a heart attack:
+The following symptoms may suggest that chest pain is due to a heart attack:

 • pain that resembles a strong pressure applied to the chest

-• pain or discomfort in other areas of the upper body, including neck, back, shoulders, arms, or jaw
+• pain or discomfort in other areas of the upper body, including the:

 • shortness of breath or inability to catch the breath